andriimazurets/andriimazurets/README.md

-- 👋 Hi, I’m @andriimazurets
+👋 Hi, I’m @andriimazurets
-- 👀 I’m interested in ...
+👀 I’m interested in web development.
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Java programming language.
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on Java projects or web development projects.
-- 📫 How to reach me ...
+📫 How to reach me: You can reach me via email at [TheRigasMazurets@gmail.com] or Telegram -  @mapkobka_int

 <!---
 andriimazurets/andriimazurets is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.